json-api/json-api/_format/1.1/index.md

 request.

-For example, the server might support a profile that defines a meaning for the values of the `page[cursor]` query param.
-Then, it could define its internal param name to profile uri mapping like so:
+For example, the server might support a profile that defines a meaning for the values of the `page[cursor]` query parameter.
+Then, it could define its internal param name to profile URI mapping like so:

 ```json
 { "page[cursor]": "https://example.com/pagination-profile" }